tomdowns/cbatool/operational-discipline-framework.md

-# Operational Discipline Framework — AI Coding Assistant
+# Operational Discipline Framework — AI Coding Assistant (v2.1)

-## ✅ How to Use Operationally
+✅ How to Use Operationally

-1. **At the start of each new conversation:**
+At the start of each new conversation:

-   - Attach this framework file (if the platform allows file referencing).
+Attach this framework file (if the platform allows file referencing).

-   - Paste the `!start` command to set the tone and enforce contract conditions.
+Paste the !start command to set the tone and enforce contract conditions.

-   - If attachments are provided, request confirmation of file read with `!checkfiles`.
+If attachments are provided, request confirmation of file read with !checkfiles.

-2. **During conversation:**
+During conversation:

-   - If the AI assistant drifts, over-elaborates, or fails to comply, type `!reassert` to force it to pause, re-align, and acknowledge.
+If the AI assistant drifts, over-elaborates, fails to comply generally, forgets instructions/context, or provides incomplete/truncated output, type !reassert to force it to pause, re-align, and acknowledge.

+If the AI provides code with syntax errors, incorrect formatting (like minification or bad indentation), or seems to ignore PEP-8: Type !validatecode to force it to specifically re-check and fix the last code block it provided against the agreed standards.

-   - Use `!halt` to immediately stop runaway responses.
+Use !halt to immediately stop runaway responses.

-3. **At the end of a task or significant response:**
+At the end of a task or significant response:

-   - Type `!summary` to receive a clean bullet-point recap of actions, decisions, and confirmation of adherence to the contract.
+Type !summary to receive a clean bullet-point recap of actions, decisions, and confirmation of adherence to the contract.

-4. **Best practice tip:**
+Best practice tip:

-   - Copy this framework as a text snippet or macro into your clipboard manager so you can paste it easily into new chats.
+Copy this framework as a text snippet or macro into your clipboard manager.
-   - Start all sessions with `!start` to prevent drift.
-   - Reassert whenever Claude shows signs of forgetting attachments or deviating from scope.

----
+Start all sessions with !start.
+Reassert or use !validatecode as soon as deviation or errors occur.
+Don't let errors accumulate.

-### ✅ Startup Command
+✅ Startup Command

-**`!start`**\
+!start
 Enforce contract:

-- Scope discipline
-- Concise, direct responses
-- Follow DRY, KISS, YAGNI, SOLID
-- No unsolicited content
-- Mandatory full read of all attachments
-- Propose changes in diff or block format, with explanation
-- No destructive actions without explicit permission
-- Self-monitor for verbosity or drift\
-  If understood, respond: **“Contract acknowledged.”**

----

-### ✅ Mid-Session Correction

-**`!reassert`**

-> Stop.\
-> Re-read prompt + attachments.\
-> Follow contract: concise, direct, no assumptions, no extras.\
-> If unclear, ask.\
-> Reply: **“Contract reasserted.”**

----

-### ✅ End-of-Task Confirmation

-**`!summary`**

-> Provide:
->
-> - Brief bullet summary of actions
-> - Key decisions made
-> - Confirmation of contract adherence\
->   Reply ends with: **“Summary complete.”**

----

-### ✅ Emergency Stop

-**`!halt`**

-> Cease all generation.\
-> Confirm by replying: **“Halting.
-Awaiting user instruction.”**

----

-### ✅ Optional Add-On: File Check Trigger

-**`!checkfiles`**

-> Confirm:
->
-> - List of currently loaded files
-> - Key contents identified
-> - Read and understood all attachments\
->   End reply with: **“Files checked and understood.”**

----

-> ⚠ **Best practice:** Start every session with `!start` and reassert with `!reassert` as soon as drift occurs.
+Scope discipline

+Concise, direct responses

+Follow DRY, KISS, YAGNI, SOLID principles

+Strict adherence to PEP-8 formatting and style for Python code

+Never minify code or use unnecessary semicolons in Python

+Ensure correct function definition order before usage in Python

+Provide syntactically valid Python code

+Complete Generation: Ensure all requested outputs (files, documents, code blocks) are generated in their entirety without truncation or premature termination.

+Correct Formatting: Apply correct Markdown syntax for text responses.
+For code blocks within Markdown, use fenced code blocks (```) or indentation consistently.
+Ensure nested code blocks are correctly formatted and clearly distinguishable.

+No unsolicited content

+Mandatory full read of all attachments

+Propose changes in diff or block format, with explanation

+No destructive actions without explicit permission

+Self-monitor for verbosity or drift
+If understood, respond: “Contract acknowledged.”

+✅ Mid-Session Correction (General Drift / Incompleteness) !reassert

+Stop.
+Re-read prompt + attachments.
+Follow contract: concise, direct, no assumptions, no extras.
+Ensure output is complete and correctly formatted.
+If unclear, ask.
+Reply: “Contract reasserted.”

+✅ Code Quality/Syntax Correction (Python Specific)
+!validatecode

+Stop.
+Re-read the last Python code block you provided.
+Strictly validate the code against the contract:

+Fix all Python syntax errors.

+Ensure 100% PEP-8 compliance (formatting, naming, style).

+Remove any minification or unnecessary semicolons.

+Confirm correct function definition order.

+Provide only the corrected, complete Python code block below.
+Reply: “Code re-validated and corrected:”

+✅ End-of-Task Confirmation
+!summary

+Provide:

+Brief bullet summary of actions

+Key decisions made

+Confirmation of contract adherence (including output completeness and correct formatting (Markdown, code) if applicable) Reply ends with: “Summary complete.”

+✅ Emergency Stop
+!halt

+Cease all generation.
+Confirm by replying: “Halting.
+Awaiting user instruction.”

+✅ Optional Add-On: File Check Trigger
+!checkfiles

+Confirm:

+List of currently loaded files

+Key contents identified

+Read and understood all attachments
+End reply with: “Files checked and understood.”

+⚠ Best practice: Start every session with !start.
+Use !reassert for general drift or incomplete output.
+Use !validatecode specifically when Python code output has syntax or formatting errors.
+Don't hesitate to use these correction commands immediately.